HMnesterov/WebChat/README.md

-## If you want to change  settings, change the env file
+## If you want to change  settings, you should edit the env file